ACRE 3 will bring together farmers, mental health workers,

 (Hamilton VIC) ,

 The Ripple Effect is an innovative digital research project responding to higher rates of stigma and suicide in rural farming communities.
 The project has been designed to engage with Australia’s rural community and promote the sharing of personal stories and information, build understanding and facilitate communication.
-This presentation will highlight:

-NSW), artist and farmer presenters Trevor Flinn (Dunkeld VIC) and
+Artist and farmer presenters Trevor Flinn (Dunkeld VIC) and